 The test is conducted only on this day and only in designated test centres in NSW.

-Parents will be advised by mail and/or email of the test centre their child is to attend before 28 February 2013.
+You will be advised by mail and/or email of the test centre your child is to attend before 27 February 2014.

-This test centre advice will include a Test Information Bulletin (PDF 91kB) which will also become available online.
+This test centre advice will include a Test Information Bulletin (PDF 91kB).

 The Selective High School Placement Test is an ability test which is able to differentiate accurately between students of very high ability.
 It is rare for any candidate to score full marks in any of its components.